Effective July 3, 2021, an extreme weather advisory has been issued for all of Manitoba.

 - Cool off at your community pool

 Preventing heat related illnesses can be especially challenging for people who are homeless or precariously sheltered.
-For this reason, End Homelessness Winnipeg launches the Extreme Heat Response Plan for 2019 when temperatures rise in Winnipeg.
-For a list of cooling stations who provide services during extreme weather conditions, click here.
-1Just City also has cool areas for community members and hands out recycled water bottles (as donated).
-If you are dehydrated and need water, Resource Assistance for Youth at 125 Sherbrook in Winnipeg will provide water bottles to homeless youth in the neighbourhood.
+For this reason, End Homelessness Winnipeg has issued its Extreme Weather Response Plan for 2021 when temperatures rise in Winnipeg.
+For a list of programs that provide services during extreme weather conditions, click here.

 To learn more about the effects of extreme heat, please visit Manitoba Health’s “Heat and Your Health” website.